SebastianLoos/apolloopendriveplugin/readme.md

 When the plugin is enabled click on the "Open file" icon in the top left.

 ![openfile](img/openfilesymbol.png)

+### Import Apollo OpenDRIVE data
 You can now select "Apollo OpenDRIVE file" in the file type dropdown menu and open any Apollo OpenDRIVE file.
 Larger files may take a few minutes to import.
-A demo file containing a small area of road data can be found in the "demo" folder of the repository.
+A demo file containing a small area of road data can be found in the [demo](demo/demo.xodr) folder of the repository.

 ![openfilemenu](img/openfilemenu.png)

 After loading the file, the geometries contained in the Apollo OpenDRIVE file should be visible.

 ![josm](img/josmfinished.png)

+### Export Apollo OpenDRIVE data
+This feature is no yet completed.

+A planned feature currently under development is the the export of loaded OSM (and other) data into the Apollo OpenDRIVE format using the [Apollo OpenDRIVE conversion tool](https://github.com/SebastianLoos/apolloopendriveconverter).